muhammad-emara/Flutter-Rest-Api-Login/README.md

 A  Flutter REST Login application.

+Using Flutter with Rest API to Login from Mobile App

 ## Getting Started

 This project is a starting point for a Flutter application.
+ Flutter-Rest-Api-Login is Using Flutter with Rest API to Login from Mobile App

 A few resources to get you started if this is your first Flutter project: